 98.6% BC Population Access Exceeded 1.6% 97.0% Target

-98.6% of B.C.’s population has access to a beverage container return facility compared to the target of 97%.
-This target is based on drive times set out in the Stewardship Agencies of BC (SABC) accessibility standard (Auditor’s report reference in Section 9.3, Collection Systems and Facilities).
+98.6% of B.C.’s population has access to a beverage container return facility compared to the target in our Stewardship Plan of 97%.
+This target is based on drive times set out in the Stewardship Agencies of British Columbia (SABC) accessibility standard (Auditor’s report reference in Section 9.3, Collection Systems and Facilities).
 When we add the retail return points the access level increases to 99.4%.
 This is 2.4% above the target.

 99.0%Container Type Awareness Exceeded 4.0% 95.0% Target